kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

     </div>
 </div>
 <div class="caption">
-        Figure 2: Plot showing the PDFs of both implementations.
-The PDF of the NVI (<i>red</i>) is overlaid with the PDF of the LI (<i>teal</i>).
+        <strong>Figure 2:</strong> Plot showing the PDFs of both implementations.
+The PDF of the
+        NVI (<i>red</i>) is overlaid with the PDF of the LI (<i>teal</i>).
 One can tell by the plot that the two are almost identical.
 Both are the result of 100,000 samples, each with 40 cards packs.